nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Adding an appointment: `addApp`

-Adds an appointment for the specified person or persons identified using a list of index(es) with the date (dd-MM-yyyy), optional time field (24 hour eg. 1530) and description to the appointment list.
+Adds an appointment for the specified person or persons identified using a list of index(es) with the datetime field(dd-MM-yyyy HHmm), with time being in the 24-hour format e.g. 1530, and description to the appointment list.

 Format: `addApp id/INDEX[INDEX,INDEX,INDEX...] a/ADDRESS start/DATETIME ti/DATETIME ds/DESCRIPTION`